Electric Distribution Fundamentals

 October 5-6, 2021 | Online :: Central Time

 Electric Distribution is unique to the Power Delivery System in that it is the portion closest to the end user.
 Traditionally, these lines have been radial in nature.
 Equipment and line construction must be compact to accommodate smaller right of ways, maintain adequate clearances and sturdy enough to withstand the weather-related forces.
-This course will expose attendees to the equipment, construction practices and protection technics associated with electric distribution systems.
+This course will expose attendees to the equipment, construction practices and protection techniques associated with electric distribution systems.
 It is intended for those new to this field, regardless of organizational position.

-- Review the basics of both Overhead and Underground Distribution Systems
+- Overhead and Underground Distribution Systems

 - Construction Practices